Should Agency Drift with Time?

 A controlled incident drill shows how scope validation, lineage, blast-radius assessment, kill paths, and rollback evidence make agent failure visible enough to engineer against.

-Every tool an agent invokes runs someone else's code with your credentials.
-That is the supply-chain problem.
+Every third-party tool an agent invokes is someone else's code running near your credentials.

 Agent workflows need artifact-intake controls for transcripts, archives, logs, manifests, benchmarks, and training-corpus candidates before those materials cross into trusted local state.